4.b.2.c) Dominant and recessive genes

-The example with the brakes in the evolution of is very interesting because it makes one reflect on the real nature, and the instrumental behavior, of dominant or recessive genes included in genetic code.
+The example of the brakes' evolution makes one reflect on the real nature and instrumental behavior of dominant and recessive genes.

-We should bear in mind that the concept of dominant gene implies a certain amount of discrimination against the character that is forming in the new being.
-We must therefore examine the possible causes of this discrimination, which will finally lead to a better, faster, or safer evolution.
+We should bear in mind that the concept of a dominant gene implies discrimination against a character in the new being.
+Therefore, the analysis includes the possible causes, which will finally lead to a better, faster, or safer evolution.

-Two types of genes exist for the particular characteristic of our car: gene type B and gene type B+A
+Two types of genes exist for a particular characteristic of our vehicle: gene type B and gene type B+A.

-Gene type B contains the technical specifications for the car’s basic brakes
+Gene type B contains the technical specifications for the car’s essential brakes.

-- Gene type B+A (as well as the car’s basic brakes) also incorporates the technical specifications for ABS brakes (hereinafter referred to as ABS t.s.)
+- Gene type B+A also incorporates, as well as the car’s essential brakes, the technical specifications for ABS brakes (from now on referred to as ABS t.s.)

-The possible Mendelian combinations of the two types of genes would be the following concerning the significance and genetic expression of the genes:
+Regarding the significance and genetic expression, the possible Mendelian combinations of the two types of genes would be the following.

-Let us assume that in the event of faulty ABS t.s. brakes, neither of the brake systems would work (not even the basic) - this is case 1.
-It is obviously imperative to guarantee the commercial reliability of the new car (including the avoidance of accidents) that the brakes must always work (either the basic or the basic + ABS).
+Let us assume that in the event of faulty technical specifications –ABS t.s. – brakes, neither of the brakes system would work –not even the basic ones.
+However, it is imperative to guarantee the new car's commercial reliability –including the avoidance of accidents– that the brakes must always work –either the basic breaks or the basic + ABS.

-Thus, when installing ABS brakes, one must be absolutely convinced that the technical specifications are correct.
-Only comparing the technical specifications in both genes can only ensure this.
-If they coincide, we can be sure that practically no fault exists, as it would be difficult for them to coincide in one particular fault.
+Thus, when installing ABS brakes, there must be high reliability that the technical specifications are correct.
+Only comparing the technical specifications in both genes can ensure this.
+If they coincide, practically no fault exists, as it would be difficult for them to overlap in one particular flaw.

-If one of the genes does not include ABS t.s. or if ABS t.s. is included in both genes, but is not identical in both the result will be a lack of ABS brakes.
-Therefore, in case 1 the dominant gene is type B because its presence forces normal brakes to develop; as it is impossible, as previously stated, for the ABS t.s. to coincide in both genes.
+If one of the genes does not include ABS t.s. or if ABS t.s. appears in both genes but are not identical in both sources, the result will be a lack of ABS brakes.
+Therefore, in case 1, the dominant gene is type B because its presence forces essential brakes to develop.

 Note that gene type B is the least evolved of the two in our example.

-Now agree to add a new gene type - B+A+M. This gene type has more modern (powerful) technical specifications than ABS.
-In the example at case 1, we would find that gene type B+A would be a recessive gene compared with type B and a dominant gene compared with type B+A+M. On the other hand, for case 2, gene type B+A would be a dominant gene compared with type B and a recessive gene compared with type B+A+M.
+Now, adding a new gene type B+A+M. This new type has more modern (powerful) technical specifications than ABS.
+In case 1, we would find that gene type B+A would be a recessive gene compared with type B and dominant with type B+A+M. On the other hand, for case 2, type B+A would be prevalent with B and recessive with B+A+M.

-In the genetic makeup of a new being, a genetic sign (mark) is necessary to establish the kind of behavior or character - in other words, a particular DNA chain is compulsory.
-An example of a molecular mechanism that allows the incorporation of this genetic mark would be histones (pieces of ADN) studied by modern molecular biology.
+In developing a new being, a genetic mark is necessary to establish a kind of behavior.
+An example of a molecular mechanism that allows mark incorporation could be the histones –pieces of DNA– studied by modern molecular biology.

-Now let us discuss whether the dominant genes compensate for the recessive genes or solely the dominant genes express.
-Here we faced the same dilemma - the answer is that it depends.
-In case 1, due to the dominant character of the gene type B the result is basic brakes and, if both genes are type B+A and no mistake is detected when verifying the technical specifications, the recessive character of gene type B+A could develop both basic and ABS brakes.
+A second question is whether the dominant genes compensate for the recessive genes, or only the dominant genes express.
+Again, the answer is, it depends.
+In case 1, due to the dominant character of type B, the result is basic brakes.
+However, both recessive genes could develop B+A breaks with positive verification.

-All of the above is in fact a very simplistic explanation, although not as simplistic perhaps as the old-fashioned concept of the dominant gene or recessive gene.
-And much less simplistic than co-dominant and co-recessive, which continue without giving any kind of argument about why genes are dominant or recessive under different conditions.
+The above explanation is simple, although not as the old-fashioned concept of the dominant or recessive gene.
+However, it is much less simplistic than co-dominant and co-recessive, which continues not to argue why genes are dominant or recessive under different conditions.

-Do not forget that nowadays the generally accepted school of thought is that the evolutionary process depends on a combination of random mechanisms and natural selection.
-In my opinion, this line of thinking could apply to the evolution of insects, bearing in mind that millions and millions of baby insects are born in short periods; but although they have been evolving for millions of years, their evolution has not been particularly great.
+Nowadays, academia supports the evolutionary process depends on a combination of random mechanisms and natural selection.
+This argument could apply to bacteria's evolution, bearing in mind that millions and millions of babies are born in short periods.
+Although they have been evolving for millions of years, their development has not been particularly significant.

-In fact, the evolution of man has just been the opposite.
-There have been only 2000 generations of human descendants (if one accepts that modern humans have only existed for 40000 or 50000 years); although few children are born per generation, the evolution of the human brain has been enormous.
+The evolution of man has just been the opposite.
+Only 2.000 generations of human descendants (if one accepts that modern humans have only existed for 40.000 or 50.000 years).
+However, few children are born per generation, and the human brain's evolution has been enormous.

-How many combinations would be necessary for the technical specifications of basic car brakes to convert into ABS brakes in the evolution of cars?
+How many combinations would be necessary for the technical specifications of standard car brakes to convert into ABS in cars’ evolution?

-I believe that we should change our philosophical ideas surrounding genetics and evolution.
-This minor change would lead to recognition of the intrinsic dynamics of genetic evolution of vital impulse systems.
+Perhaps philosophical ideas surrounding genetics and evolution should change to recognize the intrinsic dynamics of genetic development of vital impulse systems.